Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-This is for talking to your children about hibernation.
+This is a great book for talking to your children about hibernation.
 There are many different animals that sleep over the winter, and Hedgie was one of them.
 But just as he was getting sleepy and heading for his den, all of the animals started talking to him about everything he was going to miss.
 He was tired of missing all of the winter beauty, but try as he might to stay awake and see everything, he, at last, had to give in.
 Jan Brett has some of the greatest child's story books.
-These are books my child reads, again and again, all year long, regardless of the season. a great book
+These are books my child reads, again and again, all year long, regardless of the season.

 Animals in the Fall: Preparing for Winter by Martha E. H. Rustad

-This is such , especially for curious little minds that ask why about everything.
+This is such a great book, especially for curious little minds that ask why about everything.
 It discusses hibernation, migration, and storing for the winter to give your children a well-rounded view of all of the wonderful hidden things that go on during the winter amongst the animals.
-My son loves the great illustrations that go along with the story, and it has inspired us to look even deeper and search out even more resources on these various topics. a great book
+My son loves the great illustrations that go along with the story, and it has inspired us to look even deeper and search out even more resources on these various topics.

 Fall Leaves by Loretta Holland

-As wonderful as is including beautiful rhymes about all that happens in the fall season, we read this book together for the beautiful watercolor illustrations.
+As wonderful as this author is including beautiful rhymes about all that happens in the fall season, we read this book together for the beautiful watercolor illustrations.
 The pictures are incredible and lend to us talking about what's happening in each picture and the adventures we're going to have together doing the same.
 It's a book that sparks your imagination, ignites your inspiration and motivates you to go have some adventures of your own.
-I highly recommend this one! this author
+I highly recommend this one!

 Fall Weather: Cooler Temperatures by Martha E. H. Rustad

-What I really enjoy about is that there are tons of great pictures and the author includes fun facts on each page.
+What I really enjoy about these books is that there are tons of great pictures and the author includes fun facts on each page.
 She goes into details like what is happening to the weather in regarding to the sun, she includes a weather chart and goes into what happens in the rest of the world weather-wise during this season.
-And she keeps it all very kid-friendly. these books
+And she keeps it all very kid-friendly.

 The Autumn Visitors by Karel Hayes

-Oh man, is funny!
+Oh man, this book is funny!
 This author has a great series about "the visitors" that's great, but in this book we get to follow a family of bears through all of the fall holidays and activities.
 They go on a bike ride, visit a county fair, go trick-or-treating, and even have a huge Thanksgiving feast of their own, all without being seen by humans.
 They must really enjoy the fall for them to work this hard to get to enjoy all that the season has to offer.
 That's okay, we love it too!
-Your children will hopefully laugh as hard as mine do at all of the bears antics. this book
+Your children will hopefully laugh as hard as mine do at all of the bears antics.

 Hello, Harvest Moon by Ralph Fletcher

-is a sweet story about a little girl and her cat being awoken by the full harvest moon of fall.
+This book is a sweet story about a little girl and her cat being awoken by the full harvest moon of fall.
 The get out of bed and go on an adventure outside where they get to experience the active nightlife of all of the animals on her farm.
 She gets to see animals hunting for food, gathering food and preparing for winter, and even animals playing in the moonlight.
 Thanks to this little girl, we get to see what happens after dark on a farm in the fall.
 This is a precious story!
-This book

 Tractor Mac: Harvest Time by Billy Steers

-My little boy just loves tractors and pumpkin patches and is both.
+My little boy just loves tractors and pumpkin patches and this wonderful book is both.
 In this story, Tractor Mac sees a pumpkin festival getting set up at his friend's farm across the way.
 They have a hayride, games, activities, a corn maze, a pumpkin patch, and tons of families and happy children.
 He gets jealous of his friend because he wants to have the same kind of fun at his farm, but he's stuck gathering apples.
 You and your children will love how the friends work out a deal so that they can both enjoy all of the fun.
-I love it when books have morals at the end! this wonderful book
+I love it when books have morals at the end!

 We Gather Together by Wendy Pfeffer

-talks about everyone, including the animals, that gathers or harvests their food for the winter.
+This colorful book talks about everyone, including the animals, that gathers or harvests their food for the winter.
 The farmers gather up their fall fruits and vegetables, like apples, pumpkins, corn, cranberries, and squash, and you can even witness all of the ways they store it and ship it around the world.
 We get to watch the bears storing up honey, grubs, fruit, and roots in their bellies to keep them through the winter while they sleep, along with squirrels, beavers and other animals gathering and storing their own food.
 We love it!
-This colorful book

 Thanksgiving: A Time to Remember by Barbara Rainey

-In this amazing, , the author walks everyone, adults and children alike, through the story of Thanksgiving from a Godly perspective.
+In this amazing, beautiful family book, the author walks everyone, adults and children alike, through the story of Thanksgiving from a Godly perspective.
 She divides up the story into manageable pieces, spattering personal stories and facts through for the adults, and even provides a CD to listen to together as a family.
 This has been a tradition of ours for many years, reading through this book together.
-I love that my oldest is finally old enough to understand most of it and start asking his own questions. beautiful family book
+I love that my oldest is finally old enough to understand most of it and start asking his own questions.

 Among all of the fun things we do to celebrate the fall season around our home, like baking yummy treats, picking up leaves and doing tons of great fall crafts, picking our pumpkins, carrots, and other fall veggies we've grown, and playing in the snow, we also love to curl up with a hot fall drink and read together.